- Click here for a Support FAQ relating to Customer Payment Breaks

-The Temporary COVID-19 Wage Subsidy Scheme will be operated by Revenue and enables employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer.
+The COVID-19 Temporary Wage Subsidy Scheme enables employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer.
 The scheme is expected to last 12 weeks from 26 March 2020.

 The COVID-19 Pandemic Unemployment Payment will be in place for the duration of the crisis.
 A payment of €350 per week is available from 24th March 2020 to all employees and the self-employed who have lost their job due to the COVID-19 (Coronavirus) pandemic.

-Short Time Work Support – This is a form of income support for where employees have been temporarily placed on a shorter working week.
-Jobseekers benefit that Firms that need to reduce hours or days worked can avail of the DEASP Short Term Work Support by contacting their local Intreo Office, see Short Time Work Support
+Short Time Work Support – This is a form of Job Seeker’s Benefit and is an income support payment for employees who have been temporarily placed on a shorter working week